 Use the BACnet options to configure your NMC to use the BACnet protocol, and to make UPS data available to building automation and control networks.

-For more information on the UPS data points made available via BACnet, see the BACnet Application Maps available on the APC website.
+For more information on the UPS data points made available via BACnet, see the BACnet Application Maps available on the APC website, www.apc.com.

 BACnet Configuration